pbaille/facets/README.md

 ##### Check type

-the `t?` funtion can tell you if a thing is of type t.
+the `t?` function can tell you if a thing is of type t.

 ```clojure
 (t? :fancy-vector fancy)